caprarodorner/preview-internal.caprarodorner.de/content/company/index.md

 Michael Dorner is a partner at Capraro Dorner, where he helps companies kick-start and scale their InnerSource programs and researcher at Blekinge Institute of Technology (BTH) in Sweden.

 Before joining academia and co-founding Capraro Dorner, he worked as a data scientist and software developer in Siemens Healthcare.
-In his research, he works on leveraging software development simulation and understanding communication networks as information repositories.
+In his research, he works on leveraging software development simulation and understanding communication networks as information repositories which is the backbone for a functional and beneficial InnerSource project.

 Reach out to Michael via <a href="mailto:michael@caprarodorner.de">michael@caprarodorner.de</a>.